-Dry herb vaporizers are the most popular choice these days among people looking for a cleaner, healthier way to enjoy cannabis, without all the harmful smoke.
-Because you’re able to control the temperature, and the weed is never burned.
-When using a quality vaporizer, you're heating all the herb, not burning some of it before it reaches your lips.
+Dry herb vaporizers are a healthier way to enjoy cannabis, without the harmful smoke.
+Because you’re able to control the temperature, the weed is never burned, just heated to the right temperature.
+If you're using a quality dry herb vaporizer, none of the cannabis will be wasted before it reaches your lips.

-Before we delve into deep cleaning, it helps to understand a little about how dry herb vaporizers work and the components that need cleaning.
-Of course, there are all sorts of different vaporizers out there, from desktop to portable, and the details vary between different brands and styles, but their mechanics are all similar.
+Before we get fully into cleaning and maintenance, it helps to understand a little about how dry herb vaporizers work.
+Of course, there are all sorts of different vaporizers out there, portable and desktop, convection and conduction, but their mechanics are all similar.
 The standard components of a portable dry herb vaporizer are:

 Oven or herb chamber

-The heating chamber can be at the top or bottom of the vape and is where your herb is heated.
-Some include a grill for preventing particles from getting through.
-This will need cleaning most often.
+The heating chamber can be at the top or bottom of the vaporizer, and this is where your herb is heated.
+Some ovens include a screen to prevent particles from getting through.
+The oven and screen will need cleaning most often.

 The vaporizer's vapor path

 This is the route by which the vapor flows from oven to mouthpiece.
 Sometimes, cannabis plant particles will get through, and start to coat the walls.
 This will quickly start to restrict airflow, weakening your sessions.
 You'll also start tasting that buildup, and it's not pleasant.

 Mouthpieces also get clogged and need regular cleaning to allow proper airflow.
 On some vapes, the mouthpiece is right above the oven, and this usually means more cleaning will be necessary.
 There may also be a screen that needs cleaning.

 Keeping the chamber and vapor path clean won't do much if your mouthpiece is clogged, so don't forget this essential step.

 Clean a dry herb desktop vaporizer or vape pen